 The rationale was to allow NHS organisations to retain more of their budgets to support workforce capacity, patient services, and operational costs, particularly in light of the COVID-19 pandemic’s impact.
-The exemption also acknowledged the rising costs faced by the NHS, including inflationary pressures and recruitment challenges.
+The support was in recognition of the rising costs faced by the NHS, including inflationary pressures and recruitment challenges.

 Why GP Surgeries Were Excluded

-Despite being an integral part of the NHS, general practices (GP surgeries) were excluded from this specific exemption.
+Despite being an integral part of the NHS, general practices (GP surgeries) the additional support measures were not extended to these groups.
 GP surgeries operate as independent contractors to the NHS rather than as NHS organisations themselves.
 They are often small or medium-sized private businesses contracted to deliver primary care services.

 Because of their status, GP practices were treated like other private sector employers and thus remained subject to the full rise in employer National Insurance contributions.
 This led to concerns among GPs and their representative bodies, including the British Medical Association (BMA), who argued that the exemption should have been extended to include all NHS-contracted services, including primary care